-- Adjustable Curtain Rod (Such as this one here: Buy from Amazon)
+- Adjustable Curtain Rod (Such as this one here: Buy on Amazon)

-- Showerhead Bracket with Suction Cup (Buy from Amazon)
+- Showerhead Bracket with Suction Cup (Buy on Amazon)

 Here is the back of our van:

-And here is the back of our van with the Mosquito Screen down (Read everything about our Mosquito Screens here: http://faroutride.com/mosquito-screens/ ).
-The fabric is waterproof, so our garage doesn’t get splashed while we shower (if you don’t have that, don’t worry it’s not mandatory.
-Portable showers don’t have THAT much pressure.):
+And here is the back of our van with the Mosquito Screen down (read everything about our Mosquito Screens here: https://faroutride.com/mosquito-screens/ ).
+The fabric is waterproof, so our garage doesn’t get splashed while we shower (if you don’t have that don’t worry, it’s not mandatory.
+We sometime take our shower without the screen down!):

 The curtain is hooked on the back doors:

 Voyeurs are all over the place, so we made sure they get no chance to watch:

 We added a zipper to get in and out:

 We also added an adjustable curtain rod (Buy on Amazon) to prevent the curtain from getting blown inside when it’s windy.
 It’s adjustable for easier storage (the rod slides-out of the curtain):

 The shower head is held by a neat little bracket with suction cup (Buy on Amazon):